whand662/BlahBlahBlah/README.md

 # BlahBlahBlah
-A twitter-like class project, by Laura Luaciu and Willis Hand.
+A twitter-like class project, by Laura Lucaciu and Willis Hand.

 ## Phase 1
 Phase 1 is encapsulated in Phase1.jpg